MattRowe18/CARLA/docs/source/index.rst

-The Dynamic Weather script sets up a simulated world with changeable weather, the script sets up a moving lightsource from the sun that dips below the horizon to create a nights scene and periodically indroduces inclement weather like rain and fog.
+The Dynamic Weather script sets up a simulated world with changeable weather, the script sets up a moving lightsource from the sun that dips below the horizon to create a nights scene and periodically introduces inclement weather like rain and fog.

 Before you try to run the ``dynamic_weather.py`` script, ensure you have the necessary prerequisites: